-- 152. To meet the required number of minutes to bill Medicare at the Ultra High level, Life Care often improperly included time on the Minimum Data Set that its therapists spent providing routine or custodial services that did not require the skills of a rehabilitation therapist and that should have been performed by non-skilled personnel. - 153.
-For example, Life Care therapists regularly billed time that the beneficiaries spent working on repetitive exercises such as the stationary bike, or time that the therapists spent simply transferring, dressing, toileting, feeding, and bathing beneficiaries rather than training the beneficiaries to perform the activities or exercises themselves. - Gardens Court facility in Florida.
+155. To meet the required number of minutes to bill Medicare at the Ultra High level, Life Care often improperly included time on the Minimum Data Set that its therapists spent providing routine or custodial services that did not require the skills of a rehabilitation therapist and that should have been performed by non-skilled personnel.

+156. For example, Life Care therapists regularly billed time that the beneficiaries spent working on repetitive exercises that, under the circumstances, did not require skilled care, such as the stationary bike, or time that the therapists spent simply transferring, dressing, toileting, feeding, and bathing beneficiaries rather than training the beneficiaries to perform the activities or exercises themselves.

+57. For example, Patient J was an 82-year-old female who resided at Life Care's Gardens Court facility in Florida.
 Patient J's physical therapy documentation shows that her treatment largely consisted of unskilled services.
 Such treatment included the same exercises every day, routine transfers in and out of bed, and walking with a walker.
 There was no description of walking problems or other issues that required a skilled therapist.
 Indeed, in September 2007, physical therapy and restorative nursing were providing the exact same services for walking and transfers.
 Physical therapy, however, recorded such services as skilled services and Life Care billed Medicare at the Ultra High level for 30 days in September and 2 days in October.
 Patient J remained at Life Care for 100 days, 90 of which were billed at the Ultra High level.